 How Do CBD Flowers Grow

 CBD flower goes by many names such as hemp flower, hemp buds, or CBD buds.
-So how do these “buds” or “flowers” grow and where are they found?
+So how do these “buds” or “flowers” grow, and where are they found?
 Well, cannabis is a dioecious species, meaning it can be either male or female.
 When the female plant is about six weeks old, it matures past its vegetative states, sprouts two white hairs, and then develops flowers.
-The flowers ususally take anywhere from five to ten weeks to fully mature.
+The flowers usually take anywhere from five to ten weeks to fully mature.

 If the female remains unfertilized throughout the plant’s life cycle the buds will remain seedless.
 However, if the female receives pollen (from a male) during its lifecycle it will start to produce seeds.
 Seeds are an unfavorable trait for most consumers.
 Usually, if the flower has seeds it is automatically deemed a lower grade smoke.

 Researchers estimate that there are over 400 different elements involved in the cannabis plant.
 Known as cannabinoids, terpenes, and flavonoids, these elements become highly concentrated in the flowering sections of the plant as it matures.
 Therefore, all hemp flower will have dense concentrations of the following:

 Also known as phytocannabinoids, these include THC, CBD, and many other cannabinoids.
 In fact, there are over 100 other phytocannabinoids that researchers have identified.
 Each may have their own respective qualities, and each may also help to amplify the synergistic effects of the plant.